custom-components/ble_monitor/info.md

 # BREAKING CHANGES in 0.8.0 beta.

 The configuration options have been restructured.
 Part of the options have been moved to a new `devices` option.
-If you use one of the following options, please update your configuration after updating to 0.8.0. (update component in HACS first --> restart Home Assistant --> update your configuration --> restart Home Assistant.
+If you use one of the following options, please update your configuration after updating to 0.8.0.

+(update component in HACS first --> restart Home Assistant --> update your configuration --> restart Home Assistant)
 - `encryptors`
 - `whitelist`
 - `sensor_names`